mariadb-corporation/MaxScale/Documentation/Monitors/Clustrix-Monitor.md

 ```
 If a node is successfully softfailed, then a `Being Drained` status of
 the corresponding MaxScale server object will be cleared.

+## SOFTFAILed nodes

+During the cluster check, which is performed once per
+`cluster_monitor_interval`, the monitor will also check whether any
+nodes are being softfailed.
+The status of the corresponding server
+object of a node being softfailed will be set to `Being Drained`,
+which will prevent new connections from being created to that node.

+If a node that was softfailed is UNSOFTFAILed then the `Being Drained`
+status will be cleared.

+If the softfailing and unsoftfailing is initiated using the `softfail`
+and `unsoftfail` commands of the Clustrix monitor, then there will be
+no delay between the softfailing or unsoftfailing being initated and the
+`Being Drained` status being turned on/off.